 eczema in children and adults.
 Phototherapy is a second-line treatment option that is only available at specialist clinics or hospitals.

-To be considered for a course of phototherapy, you or your child will need to have tried topical therapies and found that they do not control your eczema.
-You or your child will need to be referred to a dermatologist, who will assess your suitability.
-If phototherapy is recommended, your treatment sessions will be supervised by a nurse or physiotherapist trained in phototherapy.
+To be considered for phototherapy, you need to have tried topical therapies and found that they do not control your eczema.
+You will then need to be referred to a dermatologist, who will assess your suitability for a course of phototherapy.
+Your treatment sessions will then be supervised by a nurse or a physiotherapist.

 What is ultraviolet light?

 In nature, UV radiation is part of the electromagnetic (light) spectrum that reaches the Earth from the sun.
 UV wavelengths are classified as UVA, UVB or UVC.
 The latter has the shortest rays and is mostly absorbed by the ozone layer, so does not reach Earth.
 However, both UVA and UVB penetrate the atmosphere (90% UVA and 10% UVB).
 UV light is important for health (Vitamin D production) and is responsible for tanning and burning the skin.
 Excessive UV radiation causes skin cell damage, which can lead to skin cancer.

 Natural sunlight can help improve symptoms of eczema for some people by reducing the inflammatory response in the skin.
 Both UVA and UVB wavelengths are used to treat eczema.
 UV light appears to have an effect on the immune system.
 In particular it seems to reduce the number of cells called T-cell lymphocytes in the skin.
 These cells are involved in the inflammatory response and are known to play an important part in eczema.
 A reduced number of these cells results in less inflammation and an associated improvement in symptoms.